-134. Costume Design II.
+134 Costume Design II.
 2(0-6); I and II.
 Prerequisite: Art 130.
 Miss

-Morris, Miss Harris, and Miss Dutton.
+Harris, Miss Morris, and Miss Stalder.

-A continuation of Art 130, with review and application of the art principles in modern costume in relation to the human figure as the structural basis for costume; the Hambidge Theory of Dynamic Symmetry.
-Charge, \$1; deposit, 25 cents.
+A continuation of Art 130, with review and application of the art principles in modern costume in relation to the human figure as the structural basis for costume.
+Charge \$1; deposit, 25 cents.